Niger Delta: Sub-regions

 Western Niger Delta consists of the western section of coastal South-South Nigeria which includes Delta, and the southernmost parts of Edo, and Ondo States.
-The western (or Northern) Niger Delta is a heterogeneous society with several ethnic groups including the Okpe, Urhobo, The Western Igbos; Ika people, Aniocha People, Isoko, Ijaw (or Izon) and Ukwuani, Itsekiri the Bini, Esan, Auchi, Esako, oral, and Afenmai in Edo State; and the Ilaje Yoruba in Ondo State.
+The western (or Northern) Niger Delta is a heterogeneous society with several ethnic groups including the Urhobo, The Western Igbos; Ika people, Aniocha People, Isoko, Ijaw (or Izon) and Ukwuani, Itsekiri the Bini, Esan, Auchi, Esako, oral, and Afenmai in Edo State; and the Ilaje Yoruba in Ondo State.
 Their livelihoods are primarily based on fishing and farming.
 History has it that the Western Niger was controlled by Kings of the four primary ethnic groups the Urhobo, Isoko, Ijaw, and, Itsekiri with whom the British government had to sign separate "Treaties of Protection" in their formation of "Protectorates" that later became southern Nigeria.

 Central Niger Delta consists of the central section of coastal South-South Nigeria which includes Bayelsa, Rivers, Abia, and Imo States.
 The Central Niger Delta region has the Ijaw (including the Nembe-Brass, Ogbia, Kalabari people, Ibani of Opobo & Bonny, Abua, Okrika, Engenni and Andoni clans), the Ogoni people (Khana, Gokana, Tai and Eleme), The Igbos (the Etche, Egbema, Omuma, Ogba, Ikwerre, Ndoni, Ekpeye and Ndoki) in Rivers State.

 Eastern Niger Delta consists of Cross River State and Akwa Ibom State.
 It has the homogeneous Annang, Efik, Ibibio and Oron people, Ogoja (that includes Ekoi and Bekwara).

-Calabar of Niger Delta

-The Niger Delta of Nigeria was a core component of the Southern Protectorate with the seat of government in Calabar before the birth of Nigeria as a country.
-People ofthen refer to Calabar as the first capital of Nigeria before Lagos and now Abuja.
-Interestingly, while the oil of the Niger Delta is what finances the nation, the Niger Delta remains the last of everything in the country.
-While all former district cities in Nigeria such as Enugu, Lagos, Kaduna, Kano, etc have been immortalized as state names, this is not the case of Calabar of Niger Delta.
-This injustice or oversight needs to be corrected.
-With the ongoing demand for Ogoja state from the present Cross River State.
-If and when Ogoja state is created from the northern part of the present Cross River state, the southern part should be called Calabar state.